Chasing Light : Ah Yue (Fish)

 The gap between ideals and reality

 Ah Yue’s mother worked in the frozen meat industry; the income she earned barely made ends meet.
 As such, Ah Yue’s only entertainment was reading in her tiny home, imagining endless possibilities through words.
-“It trained my imagination and made my life feel less boring.”
+“It trained my imagination and made my life feel less boring”, she remembers.

 I live my life with my head held high

 She first found Christian Action’s Mong Kok Service Centre through a friendly referral to her mother.
 When Ah Yue first came to the centre, it was summer holiday.
-She would arrive first thing in the morning at 8am and participated in all of the activities.
-She also made many friends in a short amount of time, which helped her adjust to life in Hong Kong.
+She would arrive first thing in the morning at 8am and participate in all of the activities.
+She also made many friends in a short amount of time, which in turn helped her adjust to life in Hong Kong.
 “The words ‘new immigrant’ are not branded on my forehead; I have to change my mentality.
-Only rude behaviour should give people an excuse to discriminate against you.”
+Only rude behaviour should give people an excuse to discriminate against you”, she said.
 This period of happiness made a lasting impact on Ah Yue, and she continued to participate in the centre’s after school care service.
 Today, she is a part-time staff member at Christian Action.

 My life in Hong Kong is the colour aqua.

 From a dream to harsh reality, Ah Yue never regretted coming to Hong Kong.
 She continued to work hard and push forward.
-Ah Yue is presently a fourth year student at the Education University majoring in visual arts, hoping to one-day work as a museum curator on the mainland.
+Ah Yue is presently a fourth-year student at the Education University and is majoring in visual arts, hoping to one day work as a museum curator on the mainland.